 The most popular route takes travelers from Lima to Cusco.
 I’m guessing it’s because most people land in Lima and want to end up in Cusco for The Inca Trail, but I actually did the route in reverse.
 It worked out in my favor because there was only one bus ride that was full the entire time we did our Hop.
 If you take the more popular Lima to Cusco route, however, your bus is more likely to be full.
 Keep this in mind both when planning your trip and when booking your spot on the bus (book ahead, especially during busy season).

 Be sure to pack…

 Stay comfortable on the bus!
-Be sure to keep the following handy on the bus: a USB charger, a neck pillow, socks, toilet paper, a Kindle (for the long rides) snacks, a TEP Wireless Hotspot, and water.
+Be sure to keep the following handy on the bus: a USB charger, a neck pillow, socks, toilet paper, a Kindle (for the long rides) snacks, a eSIM, and water.
 Also – get travel insurance!
 You never know what can go wrong and it’s a must-have for every trip (trust me, I’ve learned this the hard way).
 Pssst: If you’re hiking the Inca Trail, check out my comprehensive packing list.

 Is Peru Hop good for solo travelers?

 I admit that I was a tad worried that Peru Hop was going to be a giant backpacker party bus, which is so not my vibe.
 But I was pleasantly surprised to find that although the majority of travelers are in their 20s and 30s, Peru Hop caters to every kind of traveler: solo travelers young and old, couples, backpackers, and more.
 I didn’t see any families on the bus when I was traveling but families can join as well.